drscotthawley/DLAIE/Assignments/1_MessAround.md

 # Assignment 1: "Mess Around"

-*(This is to be done over the first weekend of class, i.e. Friday to Monday).*
+*(This is to be done over the first weekend of class, i.e. Friday to Monday.)*

 ## The playground(s):